tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

 Analyzer list
 Below is the list of supported languages together with Lucene and Microsoft analyzer names.
 See [Create Index &#40;Azure Search Service REST API&#41;](create-index.md) for details on how to specify the language analyzer on a field in the index.

-> [!IMPORTANT]
->  Support for Microsoft's natural language processors via the REST API in Azure Search is now out of preview and in the generally available release.
-Additionally, both Lucene analyzers and Microsoft's natural language  processors are available in the Azure Search .NET library.

 ## Analyzer List
  Below is the list of supported languages together with Lucene and Microsoft analyzer names.